The White Stripes (album): Critical reception

-The album received mostly positive reviews.
+The White Stripes received generally positive reviews but only gained local attention on release.
 Norene Cashen of The Metro Times said the LP "serves better to remind us that [Detroit's] local identity has more options than a membership card to the latest cliché...or a one-way ticket to the coast."
 Much of the media feedback came two or three years after its initial release, following the duo's fame spreading beyond Detroit.
+It has sold 300,000 copies in the United States.

+BBC DJ John Peel first spotted the album in a record shop and said, "I just liked the look of it and I looked at the titles – you develop an instinct, d'you know what I mean?
+And it looked like the sort of record I would like, so I took it out and I did like it, and started playing it."
+His endorsement was key in heightening the band's popularity in the UK.

-AllMusic said of the album, "Jack White's voice is a singular, evocative combination of punk, metal, blues, and backwoods while his guitar work is grand and banging with just enough lyrical touches of slide and subtle solo work...
+Chris Handyman of AllMusic said of the album, "Jack White's voice is a singular, evocative combination of punk, metal, blues, and backwoods while his guitar work is grand and banging with just enough lyrical touches of slide and subtle solo work...
 Meg White balances out the fretwork and the fretting with methodical, spare, and booming cymbal, bass drum, and snare...
 All D.I.Y. punk-country-blues-metal singer-songwriting duos should sound this good."

-BBC DJ John Peel first spotted the album in a record shop and said, "I just liked the look of it and I looked at the titles – you develop an instinct, d'you know what I mean?
-And it looked like the sort of record I would like, so I took it out and I did like it, and started playing it."
-His endorsement was key in heightening their popularity in the UK.
+Of the album, Jack said in 2003, "I still feel we've never topped our first album.
+It's the most raw, the most powerful, and the most Detroit-sounding record we've made."

 Track listing

 Personnel

+Credits are adapted from the album's liner notes.